The Petrochemical and Refinery Industry and Asbestos

 The Petrochemical and Refinery Industry

-Approximately 140 petroleum refineries are operated in the U.S., which combined, distill crude oil at a rate of 18.6 million barrels a day.
+Approximately 140 petroleum refineries are operated in the U.S., which, when combined, distill crude oil at a rate of 18.6 million barrels a day.

 Sites that could be affected by contamination include: